Sign in

 • Scans to editable text in a searchable PDF

-The V39 II captures vibrant color and crisp detail and ably serves a single small-office PC connected via USB.
-(It lacks wired networking or Wi-Fi for mobile devices.)
-Considering its affordable price, it's a great solution for light-duty photo-quality scanning.
+The V39 II delivers vibrant color and crisp details while connecting seamlessly to a small-office PC via USB.
+Despite its lack of wired networking or Wi-Fi, its affordable price makes it a solid choice for light-duty photo-quality scanning.

 GET IT NOW